 - a description of the method of mining development and sequencing and general mine features.
-This should identify and discuss any plans for disturbing previously rehabilitated areas and discuss how and where this area of rehabilitation may be replaced. - a description of the areas identified for emplacements, the sequencing of emplacements, construction and management. - the identification of processing infrastructure activities and the location of tailings facilities and schedule for emplacement. - a description of waste disposal and materials handling operations over the next 3-year period.
+This should identify and discuss any plans for disturbing previously rehabilitated areas and discuss how and where they may be offset. - a description of the areas identified for emplacements, the sequencing of emplacements, construction and management. - the identification of processing infrastructure activities and the location of tailings facilities and schedule for emplacement. - a description of waste disposal and materials handling operations over the next 3-year period.
 This should include a discussion of disposal of putrescible waste, hydrocarbons, and management of contaminated soils.

 This section must provide an outline of the key production milestones that underpins the proposed rehabilitation schedule (as outlined in section 4.2 and section 4.3).

-Table 7 must be completed.
+Table 5 must be completed.

-&lt;sup>3 The Department will assess the mining operations and rehabilitation schedule proposed in the next 3-year term.
+3 The Department will assess the mining operations and rehabilitation schedule proposed in the next 3-year term.
 As the subsequent Annual Rehabilitation Report and Forward Program will annually update the 3 year forward program, years 2 and 3 of each forward program will be considered as indicative and will be used by the Department to understand the likely rehabilitation liability when assessing rehabilitation security deposits.